thomasdarimont/keycloak-extension-playground/auth-require-access-policy-extension/readme.md

 An `access-policy-entry` consists of a client-id regex pattern `app` and a list of allowed realm- or client-role names.
 Client roles have the form `clientId.roleName`.

-If a client is not contained in the access-policy the access is always granted.
+If a client is not contained in the access-policy the access to this client is always granted.
-If a client is contained in the access-policy but contains an role list with the sole value `NONE`, then access is always denied.
+If a client is contained in the access-policy, but contains an role list with the sole value `NONE`, then access is always denied.

 An example access-policy looks like this:
 ```json